SlappyPenguin/antsolver/README.md

 ```

 ## Performance
-The full solver will play in the standardised version of HUNL for the Annual Computer Poker Competition - $20,000 stacks with $50/$100 blinds.
+The full solver will play in the standardised version of HUNL for the Annual Computer Poker Competition: $20,000 stacks with $50/$100 blinds.
 In this first iteration of the solver, off-tree betting actions are not yet allowed.
 Within this simplified game, the bot plays at around an advanced amateur level.

 Consider its policy as SB opening preflop: